Warenburg

 To accommodate the increasing number of worshipers in the parish, a new wooden church was constructed in 1809.
 Its cost was borne by the colonists.

-In 1889, a 15-register organ by the German company Walker was installed in the balcony.
+Several accounts record that in 1889, a 15-register organ by the German company Walcker was installed in the balcony, but these accounts are incorrect - the Walcker organ was installed in 1898 in the church in nearby Dinkel.
 This is the same company that installed organs in the churches of Katharinenstadt and Norka.

-Richard Kisling obtained a copy of Pastor Eduard Seib's "Church Chronicle" from the Archives in Engels (Fond 244).
+Richard Kisling obtained a copies of the chronicles of three successive pastors of the Warenburg Parish that cover from 1834 to 1916 from the Archives in Engels (Fond 244).
 The Chronicle covers the Warenburg parish from 1871 to 1916.
-During these years, they also installed new crystal chandeliers, new altar paintings, and new pieces of altarware.
+During these years, they also installed new chandeliers, new altar paintings, and new pieces of altarware.
 Pastor Seib notes that the congregation decided in November 1913 to make the steeple taller and to remove the dome over the sacristy.
 A niche was also created for the placement of an altar.
 To celebrate these improvements to the church and its interior, a public event was held on 10 August 1914.
 During this celebration, a new cross was installed on top of the new steeple.

 The church was heated by three cast-iron furnaces.
 Around the church was a park.